-Petrie Terrace State School acknowledges it resides on the traditional lands of the Turrabul people.
+Petrie Terrace State School acknowledges it resides on the traditional lands of the Turrbal people.
 We respectfully acknowledge the original custodians and the rich unwritten history that took place for tens of thousands of years prior.

 40 Moreton Street, Paddington, Queensland.